buerokratt/S3-Ferry/README.md

 ## Endpoints

+### Request Body Validation

+All endpoints that accept file location data validate the following:

+- `files`: Must be a non-empty array of file location objects
+- Each file location object requires:
+  - `storageAccountId`: Must be a string starting with `azure-` prefix (currently only Azure Blob Storage is supported)
+  - `container`: Must be a string matching path constraints (alphanumeric, dashes, dots, underscores, and forward slashes only; no path traversal sequences)
+  - `fileName`: Must be a string matching the same path constraints as `container`
+- For create operations, `content` must be a non-empty string

 ### GET `/v1/storage-accounts`

 Lists all available storage accounts configured in the system.
 You can use these IDs to make requests to the other endpoints.